7oku/gitlab-runner-helper/README.md

 # Gitlab Runner Helper Multi-Arch

-This repo has a scheduled action running to mirror the official gitlab.com Runner Helper Image with specific architecture variants into ghcr.io registry and generating a generic multi-arch manifest over it.
-In a mixed k8s cluster, let's say with amd4+arm64 nodes, using this image allows the runner to run on all nodes without further explicitely specifying architectures.
+This repo has a scheduled action running to mirror the official gitlab.com runner helper image with specific architecture variants into ghcr.io registry and generating a generic multi-arch manifest over it.
+In a mixed k8s cluster, let's say with amd64+arm64 nodes, using this image allows the runner to run on all nodes without further explicitly specifying architectures.

-In your Gitlab Runner config define the alternate helper image.
+In your Gitlab runner config define the alternate helper image.
 For example, if you're using the official helm chart, you can set:

 ```
 runners: